 Candidates are asked to set out their evidence by responding to six crucial activities: shaping vision and aspiration, engaging stakeholders effectively, supporting process to deliver outcomes, facilitating value management, preparing for use and in use.

 Candidates are asked to set out their evidence as a response to the four categories and six activities within the competency framework.
-A short insightful response of maximum 1200 words overall, that covers any of the four categories-preferably at least two- and any of the six activities- preferably several or all.
+A short insightful response of maximum 1200 words overall, that covers any of the four categories, preferably at least two and any of the six activities preferably several or all.

-Candidates are asked to convey how well they believe they can help add value, for what types of client and in what types of situation, and reflect on their contribution when completing the core matrix and case study(s).
+Candidates are asked to demonstrate how well they add value, for what types of client and in what types of situation, and reflect on their design and thought leadership when completing the core matrix and case study(s).

-In addition, a case study or case studies of your work as examples is required.
-The case study format is set out on page 5.
-A maximum of 3 case studies, each of approximately 800 words will be required as evidence.
-Candidates are also asked to designate in which area they wish to operate as a Client Adviser.
+In addition, a case study or case studies setting your work in context is required.
+The case study format is set out on page five.
+A maximum of three case studies, each of approximately 800 words will be required as evidence.
+These should show how your experience can contribute to a shared body of knowledge about how to advise clients to achieve the best outcomes.

-Candidates will also be asked about how they might contribute to the Client Adviser Group, contribute to the growing body of knowledge, and work to promote the practice of Client Advice by adding to Client’s Intelligence during the six crucial activity stages.
+Candidates may also wish to comment on how they would wish to contribute to the Client Adviser Group and promote the practice of Client Advice.

 RIBA Client Adviser Core Competency Matrix